LoRyder1/design-patterns/README.md

 The Command design pattern intends to separate and decouple an object of invocation from the object that receives the message of invocation.
 We will encapsulate all pertinent information of a method and execute the method at a later time.
 Essentially, the Command pattern gives us the ability to queue a series of operations for a later time.
 Let's dig in.

+The Command pattern suggests that we create objects that perform specific tasks and actions.
+For our example, the Quarterback object created a file, the Receiver appended to the file, and the TeamOwner object moved it.
+Each of the command objects completed their action through CompositeCommand#execute.

+Having one object, an instance of CompositeCommand, that executes all stored commands presents us with solutions ranging from simple file maninpulation to user triggered interaction.
+The Command pattern also allows us to 'store' and 'remember' commands prior to and after execution.

 #Five Main Points

 1. Separate the things that change from the things that stay the same.